djuanit0x/data-structure-cheat-sheet/README.md

 - Insert/find/remove: O(n) -- worst case -- when the word is sorted
     - (length of your alphabet + 1)*length of word // worst case for TST (**need to check**)
 - Insert/find/remove: O(logn) -- average case
+- Insert: O(K), where k is the length of the longest word--every node is a word node -- Best case

 # Appendix [A-Z]